calabash/DeviceAgent.iOS/README.md

 without xcpretty:

 ```
-$ XCPRETTY=0 make ipa
+$ XCPRETTY=0 make ipa-agent
 ```

 ### Licenses

-Calabash iOS Server uses several third-party sources.
+DeviceAgent uses several third-party sources.
 You can find the licenses for these sources in the third-party-licenses directory.